1967 European Cup final: Background

 One of Celtic's most important players, striker Joe McBride was to miss the match.
 He had suffered a long-term knee injury and his last match of the season was on 24 December 1966.
 McBride would definitely have played had he been fit.
 He was in such good form for Celtic that, despite missing half the season, McBride finished as the top scorer in Scotland that year with 35 goals in 26 appearances.

-Inter's most important player, spanish international and Ballon d'Or winner Luis Suarez, missed the match with an injury.
-He was replaced by veteran Mauro Bicicli, a player with very few appearances in the season, and the loss of their star in the middle of the field would prove decisive in shaping Inter's destiny in the match.
+Inter's most important player, Spanish international and Ballon d'Or winner Luis Suarez, missed the match with an injury.
+He was replaced by veteran Mauro Bicicli, a player with very few appearances in the season, and the loss of their star in the middle of the field would prove decisive in shaping Inter's destiny in the match, and also Jair missed the match for injury.

 Both Inter and Celtic had been performing well domestically throughout the season.
 Only a few days before the final Inter had been on the verge of winning a historic treble but losses in their last two games knocked them out of the semi-finals of the Coppa Italia and cost them the Scudetto.
 The European Cup was the last chance for them to redeem what had initially been such a promising season.
 Celtic came into the final having already won the Scottish Division One, the Scottish Cup and the Scottish League Cup as well as the Glasgow Cup earlier in the season.